shelbysturrock/cov-fit/consent-form.md

 **What will your participation involve?** <br/>
 First, you will be asked to download the COVFIT study mobile application from the Apple App Store.
 All data collection will occur within the app.

-If you decide to participate, you will be asked to provide access to your **historic Apple Watch activity data** (up until yesterday), including a log of your exercise minutes, energy expenditure, heart rate, step count, and distance travelled, as well as your daily activity goals, workout records and the number of hours you wore your Apple Watch each day.
+If you decide to participate, you will be asked to provide access to your **historic Apple Watch smartwatch activity data** (up until yesterday), including a log of your exercise minutes, energy expenditure, heart rate, step count, and distance travelled, as well as your daily activity goals, workout records and the number of hours you wore your Apple Watch each day.
 Location data **will not** be collected.

 You will also be asked to **complete a survey** about you, your physical activity before and during the pandemic, as well as factors that may have influenced how your behaviour changed during this period.